Ribbon development: History

 Following the Industrial Revolution, ribbon development became prevalent along railway lines, predominantly in Russia, the United Kingdom, and the United States.
 The deliberate promotion of Metro-land along London's Metropolitan Railway serves as a strong example of this form of development.
 Similar examples can be found from Long Island (where Frederick W Dunton bought much real estate to encourage New Yorkers to settle along the Long Island Rail Road lines), Boston and across the American Midwest.

 Ribbon development is not restricted to construction along road or rail corridors, as it can also occur along ridge lines, canals and coastlines, the last of which occurs especially as people seeking seachange lifestyles build their houses for an optimal view.

 The resulting towns and cities are often difficult to service efficiently due to their remoteness and lack of density.
-Often, the first problem noticed by residents is increased traffic congestion, as an increased number of people moves along the narrow urban corridor while development continues at the lengthening end of the corridor.
-Urban consolidation and smart city growth are often solutions that encourage growth towards a more compact urban form.
+Often, the first problem noticed by residents is increased traffic congestion, as an increased number of people move along the narrow urban corridor while development continues at the lengthening end of the corridor.
+Urban consolidation and smart city growth are often solutions that encourage growth toward a more compact urban form.

 Ribbon development can also be compared with a linear village – a village that grows linearly along a transportation route as part of a city's expansion into the frontier.
 They also lead to dispersion of functions, as the need for pockets of dense development that rely on each other becomes less important.

+National policy has been debated and applied against these narrow strips in the United Kingdom, since 1920s as well as in numerous other countries during the decades since.

-Ribbon development has long been viewed as a special problem in the Republic of Ireland, where "one-off houses" proliferate on rural roads.
+Ribbon development is a more prevalent problem in parts of the Republic of Ireland than Britain, where "one-off houses" proliferate on rural roads.
 This causes difficulties in the efficient supply of water, sewerage, broadband, electricity, telephones and public transport.
 In 1998, Frank McDonald contrasted development in the Republic with that in Northern Ireland: "Enniskillen [in Northern Ireland] is well defined with clear boundaries to the town and well-laid-out shopping streets.
 Letterkenny, [in the Republic] by contrast, appears as just one long street with bungalow development trailing off over all the surrounding hills."
 The houses (ofter disparaged as "McMansions") are also criticised for spoiling countryside scenery: Monaghan County Council in 2013 declared that "The Council will resist development that would create or extend ribbon development."
 Tipperary County Council and many other councils have adopted similar policies.

 Recently, in places such as Flanders, Belgium, regional zoning policy has resulted in ribbon development patterns.
 Various spatial policies embedded in these plans help predict where ribbon developments may occur and at what rate.